pesalerno/Genomics-Intro-workshop/README.md

 #####2.4.
 Submit job on cluster

-To submit your job on the cluster (this will be specific to each cluster), all you have to do is write the submit command followed by the name of your file:
+To submit your job on the cluster (this may be different depending on cluster), all you have to do is write the submit command followed by the name of your file:

 	qsub name-of-job.sh